About the Author

 The end result is that trial modifications are either never entered into, or if they are, then they are denied at the last moment and foreclosure quickly occurs from there.
 The common theme in these attempts is a lack of “intent” to do a modification.

 The continuing stories being told about the lack of cooperation among lenders and servicers to offer loan modifications led me to pursue the reasons for such behavior.
-There had to be a common cause, if it could be found.
-Eventually, I found the root causes and it was dependent upon two different issues.
+There had to be a common cause, if it could be found. viagra soft tabs Eventually, I found the root causes and it was dependent upon two different issues.

 Advances